 Students then wrote down and shared their favourite words. ” ‘ave it! ” was one phrase which they liked, and “Hello Governor – or Guv’nor – ” Also “If you know what I mean.”
 Lots of other words emerged.
 We talked about how we should write and spell these words and agreed there were different ways.

 Once they’d cut up their words, students moved the pieces of paper around to make some kind of poem.
 We talked about whether or not poems needed to make sense and how some poems can make their own sense, and have their own time.
-We talked about who could be speaking in the poems and about what this made us think of.
+We talked about who could be speaking in the poems and how that person might be feeling.

 Sometimes students wanted to add words to the pile – so that it will make more sense .
 I didn’t allow that, but students could write anything they wanted in their own notebooks.
 In this way, they wrote other poems, using some of the new language and ideas that the cut ups had inspired.